RobertTalbert/discretecs/MTH325-Fall2024/assignments/Proof problems F24.md

 Example of what this equality is saying: Suppose $i = 3$ and $n=4$.
 Then on the left we have
 $\binom{0}{3} + \binom{1}{3} + \binom{2}{3} + \binom{3}{3} + \binom{4}{3}$ which you can verify equals $0 + 0 + 0 + 1 + 4 = 5$.
 On the other hand, on the right of the equation we would have $\binom{5}{4}$, and this also equals $5$.

 *Pro tip:* Induction might be a good option on this one.
+But what is the correct variable to use for the induction?